japila-books/spark-sql-internals/docs/logical-operators/LogicalPlan.md

 `LogicalPlan` can be <<isStreaming, streaming>> if it contains one or more link:spark-sql-streaming-source.adoc[structured streaming sources].

-NOTE: `LogicalPlan` is in the end transformed to a link:spark-sql-SparkPlan.adoc[physical query plan].
+NOTE: `LogicalPlan` is in the end transformed to a link:SparkPlan.md[physical query plan].

 [[implementations]]
 [[specialized-logical-plans]]